Amtrix/fpt-max-cut/README.md

     Where to output the benchmark data.

     -total-allowed-solver-time [time]
     In seconds!
-Gives the allocated time the kernelization, solver, etc; isntead of simply using 10x kernelization time *additionally* on solver time. is allowed to utilize in TOTAL *per* graph.
+Gives the allocated time the kernelization, solver, etc; isntead of simply using 10x kernelization time *additionally* on solver time (10s if that value is less than 10s). is allowed to utilize in TOTAL *per* graph.
 Set -1 if you want to turn of solvers.

     -locsearch-iterations   [number]
     -mqlib-iterations       [number]